Skip to main content

 Student perspectives and some requests for recorded video material

-Here you can read tips on what is important for students when they use video material to learn.
-As a teacher, you can, among other things, think about actively encouraging the student to pause and think about the content, and to visualize what you are saying.
+Here you can read tips on what students consider important when using video material to learn.
+As a teacher, you can, among other things, think about actively encouraging the student to pause and reflect upon the content, and to visualize what you are saying.

-Some things that students want you to carry with you when designing a video is that you:
+Some things that students want you to do when designing a video is that you:

 • process the video after recording